Most Common Angular Mistakes Every Developer Should Avoid

 However, if you want to ensure updates after every change in the field or property, the right way is to use ngDoCheck.
 Here too, make sure that you clearly notify what it is that you want to receive updates about.
 This is because ngDoCheck is used frequently, and you don’t want to commit another one of the common Angular mistakes by creating confusing commands.

 Failing to Organize the Codes

 Code organization is a skill that developers learn only with effective experience.
 There are a lot of Angular functions that need to be coded, and this increases the scripting code to a great extent.
 Longer code scripts make it difficult to organize them.
 However, this does not mean that you can skip organizing the code.
 This is another one of the Angular development mistakes you don’t want to commit.
-Although, we know that it is a difficult task because Angular works on the MVC Angular architecture, which increases the amount of code required substantially.
-Also, the MVC architecture puts a lot of stress on the controller, which also makes this difficult.
+Although, we know that it is a difficult task because Angular works on the MVVM Angular architecture, which increases the amount of code required substantially.
+Also, the MVVM architecture puts a lot of stress on the controller, which also makes this difficult.
 Because there are numerous Angular functions that you can use, the developers also get carried away with inserting and writing everything they can and then finding it difficult to organize.
 Extensive coding also makes it difficult to test the script for errors.
 On the contrary, when the code is organized into modules, it is easier to find the errors, and it also looks clean.